 The upshot of this definitive Catholic teaching is that all the issues listed under the above column headed God’s Things trump all the issues in the column headed Worldly Things.
-Therefore it is never licit to claim that issues, such as capital punishment, the Iraq War, immigration, jobs and health care, are of equal value or more important than the issues of abortion or same sex marriage.
+Therefore it is never licit to claim that issues, such as capital punishment, the war, immigration, jobs and health care, are of equal value or more important than the issues of abortion or same-sex marriage.
 God’s Things are the dominant issues and must always receive preferential support.

 The Charitable and Social Mission of the Church

 Having established that God’s Things must always dominate, the question arises as to how and to what extent the mission of the Church should be involved in assisting people to obtain Worldly Things.
 Over the last century, Catholic social teaching has evolved in a progressive manner, primarily in three authoritative papal encyclicals:

 - Rerum Novarum (On Capital and Labor) issued by Leo XIII in 1891.
 Owing to its significance, POPE JOHN XXIII called this encyclical the Magna Carta of Catholic social doctrine.